john2x/notes/magic.markdown

 ### Set Rotations ###
 Sets rotate in and out every year when the first set of an expansion block is released.
 So, every Fall, when the first set of a new expansion is released, the oldest 4 sets rotate out and stop being Standard legal.
 This period, in my opinion, is the best time to re-introduce yourself to Magic, since during this time Standard will have the least number of cards legal and you get to "follow" how the new format develops.

+*(I started just when Scars of Mirrodin was released, so I got to follow a lot of the cards' potential.
+To this day I have trouble identifying Zendikar and Magic 2011 cards.)*

 Here is a rough timeline of the current rotation: